Safer® Brand The Pantry Pest® Pantry Moth Trap - 6 Traps

 Q: Why are moths attracted to my clothes stored in my closet?

 A: It is the larvae of the clothes moths that cause the damage.
-They feast on clothing, particularly wool and fur clothing, rugs, furniture.
+They feast on clothing, particularly wool and fur clothing.
+They also target rugs and upholstered furniture.
 The female moth is attracted to clothing that has food stains or . perspiration She lays her eggs on the clothing and when they eggs hatch, the larvae feed on the fibers in the clothes.